typeworld/typeworld/Python/Lib/typeWorld/README.md

 ### type

 Type of response.
-This can be any of ['success', 'error', 'noFontsAvailable'].
+This can be any of ['success', 'error', 'noFontsAvailable', 'temporarilyUnavailable'].
 In case of "error", you may specify an additional message to be presented to the user under [InstallableFontsResponse.errorMessage](#user-content-class-installablefontsresponse-attribute-errormessage).

 __Required:__ True<br />
 __Type:__ Str<br />